DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 **Zero Auth** can be used in 2 ways:

 1. **Standard** - Sending a standard card without tokenization or additional analysis
-2. **Using the "Cardtoken"** - Sending a tokenized card
+2. **Using the "Cardtoken"** - Sending a TOKEN 3.0 for analysis

 It is important to note that Zero Auth **does not return or analyze** the following items:

 1. Card credit limit
-2. Information about the bearer
+2. Information about the holder
-3. Does not trigger SMS notification
+3. Does not trigger the banking base (SMS notification)

 Zero Auth supports the following flags/Card Brands: